uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 The downloaded folder includes 9 data sheets in CSV format.
 The most interesting data files are i)TS1_Regional_information.csv, ii) TS2_Regional_species_and_counts.csv, and iii) TS3_Raw_tree_data.csv.
 First, the “TS1_Regional_information.csv” file contains information about region code, city, state, airport codes, and collection year.
 Second, the “TS2_Regional_species_and_counts.csv” file contains information (columns) regarding region, scientific and common names of trees, tree type, and 9 columns of dbh_class, which represent a species diameter at breast height and are used to predict tree height, crown diameter, crown height, and leaf area.
 These 9 classes of dbh are stratified into the following groups: 3 inch and 6 inch classes: 0-3, 3-6, 6-12, 12-18, 18-24, 24-30, 30-36, 36-42, > 42 inches.
 The file contains a total of 347 rows.
 Finally, the “TS3_Raw_tree_data.csv” file includes 14487 observations (rows) of raw tree data.
 For each observation, 41 different variables were collected (columns).
 A detailed description of each of these 41 variables is as followed:

-1. DbaseID = Unique id number for each tree.
+- DbaseID = Unique id number for each tree.

-2. Region = 16 U.S. climate regions, abbreviations are used
+- Region = 16 U.S. climate regions, abbreviations are used.
 - City = City/state names where data collected.
 - Source = Original *.xls filename (not available in this data publication).
 - TreeID = Number assigned to each tree in inventory by city.